 Under the Regulated Investment Company Modernization Act of 2010, the Portfolio is permitted to carry forward any new capital losses for an unlimited period.
 Additionally, such capital losses that are carried forward will retain their character as either short-term or long-term capital losses rather than being considered all short-term under previous law.

-As of its last fiscal year ended December 31, 2022, the Portfolio had the following post-effective capital losses with no expiration (amounts in thousands[†]):
+As of December 31, 2023, the Portfolio had the following post-effective capital losses with no expiration (amounts in thousands[†]):